RossellaFer/algorithms_practice/src/blog/posts/maximumSubarray.md

 #### Kadane’s Algorithm

 <br />

+We need a max variable to keep track of the maximum sum.
+We can initialize the

 Starting from the first element of the array, we would traverse it and calculate the sum of every possible subarray ending with the element nums[i + n].